 - 6.40pm-7.30pm First Session: Classes 2 and 4

 - 7.40pm-8.30pm Middle Session: Classes 1 (beginners) and 5

 - 8.40pm-9.30pm Last Session: Classes 3 and 6

 For further details talk to an instructor.

 The beginners' class (Class 1) is currently closed to enquiries.
 We offer an email alert service that will inform you when we are open for applications again.

 When the application period re-opens, you can apply for a place by filling in online form with some details about you and your dog.
-The application period is open for a month, then the instructors consider to whom to offer a place for an assessment session before the beginners' 10-week course.
+When the application period closes the instructors consider to whom to offer a place for an assessment session before the beginners' 10-week course.

-£3.50 per class or block payments over specified time periods - work out cheaper than paying weekly but no refund available if you miss a week due to illness etc.
+£3.50 per class or block payments over specified time periods - work out cheaper than paying weekly but no refund available if you miss a week due to illness/dog injury etc.

 plus £10.00 Annual Membership (£5.00 under 18s)